niacdoial/blemd/MANUAL.md

 don't panic, quite a lot of PCs have it.

 Then, with blender on your PC, and BleMD 'installed', you have two methods:
 - You can open blender, and use `file->import->nintendo BMD`.
 Then select the correct file with the file explorer and, if you want to, change the options in the bottom-left corner.
 - Otherwise, you can use the automated-converter.
 More instructions are given in the corresponding subfolder.

-**How are the the animations handled**
+### How are the the animations handled?

-The first thing you need to know is that animations are *not stored in the `.bmd` file, and there might be multiple animation files.* (`.bck` usually).
+The first thing you need to know is that animations are *not stored in the* `.bmd` *file, and there might be multiple animation files.* (`.bck` usually).

 Therefor, this program will only detect them if directory structure of the original `.arc` archives is respected: